junga-com/bg-core/readme.md

 ### core/

-The core/ subfolder contains the core libraries that are imported unconditionally when a script sources /usr/lib/bg_core.sh
+The core/ subfolder contains the core libraries that are imported unconditionally when a script sources /usr/lib/bg_core.sh.

+You never have to import these libraries.

 ### coreOnDemand/

 The coreOnDemand/ subfolder contains libraries that are not imported initially when a script sources /usr/lib/bg_core.sh but will be automatically imported if certain features are used by the script.
-For example, if the script declares the daemonDefaultStartLevels variable and uses the daemonDeclare API to become a daemon script, the bg_coreDaemon.sh library will be imported.
+For example, if the script calls the daemonDeclare function to become a daemon script, the bg_coreDaemon.sh library will be imported and its features enabled.

+You never have to import these libraries.

 ### lib/

 The lib/ subfolder contains libraries that are available for a script to use if they import them.

+Your script needs to import one of these libraries in order to use its featurs. .

+### unitTests/

+The unitTests/ folder contains unit test scripts containing testcases that can be executed directly for testing or via `bg-dev test` as part of the package SDLC.

+See man(1) bg-dev-tests

+### data/

+The data/ folder contains file assets that will be copied to the target system when the package is installed.

+### doc/

+The doc/ folder contains the changelog and copywrite files for the project and miscellaneous documentation such as diagrams.

+### man?/

+The man[0-7]/ folders contain manually written man pages.
+Most man pages are written as comment blocks in the source code but some man pages do not fit that pattern well.

+### .bglocal/

+The .bglocal/ folder is a local cache folder for things that do not get committed to git.
+For example, a staging folder to build deb and rpm packages and the funcman generated documentation build.